-Ted Falk, Member of Parliament for Provencher, highlighted that Canada Summer Jobs 2020 has opened for applications.
+Ted Falk, Member of Parliament for Provencher, highlighted the launch of the Canada Summer Jobs 2021 employer application process.